 What Are the Consequences of Bankruptcy?

-There are exceptions, such as recent tax liabilities, and alimony and child support obligations.
+There are exceptions, such as recent tax liabilities and alimony and child support obligations.
 These debts are considered too important to simply wipe clean, but a Chapter 13 bankruptcy may be able to help you establish more feasible payment plans.
 Furthermore, the discharge does not extend to real estate property.
 Therefore, any liens a home loan lender has on your house will remain in effect after bankruptcy.
 Consequently, lenders may foreclose on your home if you default on a loan.

 For others, the benefits of declaring bankruptcy outweigh the privacy factor—especially because certain sensitive information is protected.
-For instance, you can use solely the last four digits of your Social Security number and taxpayer-identification number, and you may list minors by their initials.
+For instance, only the last four digits of Social Security and taxpayer-identification numbers are public, and any minors involved will be listed by their initials.

 Possible Loss of Property

-Even if you are able to successfully exempt your property, the trustee will not be able to sell it.
-And even if you are unable to exempt some properties, it may not be economically advantageous for your trustee to sell a particular item out from under you.
+Even if you are unable to exempt some properties, it may not be economically advantageous for your trustee to sell a particular item out from under you.
 For example, if it costs $1,000 to auction off a car that's worth only $850, the trustee is likely going to let you keep that vehicle.
 As mentioned above, this point becomes complicated when a piece of property, such as a home, has been put up as collateral.
 That gives the creditor greater leverage in attempting to seize the property.